 About the Leadership Institute

-The foundation of the Leadership Institute is the idea that success is defined by more than a career and a career is determined by more than education.
-Emphasis is not only placed on educational and career choices but also on the importance of interpersonal relationships and personal accountability to themselves and others.
-It has been described by previous students as “keeping it real,” yet honest, supportive and encouraging.
-Consequently, during their time in the program, the approximately 20-30 students (annually) will develop a more complete and stronger understanding of the relationship between personal decisions, career, friendships and family.
+The foundation of the Gilman Black Alumni Leadership Institute (GBALI) is the idea that success is defined by more than a career and a career is determined by more than education.
+Emphasis is not only placed on educational and career choices but also on the importance of interpersonal relationships and personal accountability to oneself and others.
+Students will develop a more complete and stronger understanding of the relationships between personal decisions, career, friendships and family.

 Important Notes about the Leadership Institute

 The 10th Annual Gilman Black Alumni Leadership Institute will meet weekly on Saturdays from 8:44am to 12:00pm beginning October 25 2014, excluding holidays, school breaks and other selected days.
 Parents, Guardians & Family are strongly encouraged to attend the first 30 minutes of the first session.
 The final session (excluding the final community service project) will conclude at 1:30pm on Saturday, March 28, 2015, unless otherwise notified.
 Please, be aware that some sessions may include adult supervised off-campus travel, activities and business site visits.
 The Program Calendar will be updated regularly.